LoveStoned: Composition

-"LoveStoned/I Think She Knows" is an R&B and art rock song.
-The song is composed in the key of F minor and is set in time signature of common time with a tempo of 120 beats per minute.
-The first part of the song, "LoveStoned", starts off to "a boast" and the interlude "I Think She Knows" transitions into "an adoring two-minute love song about someone special".
+"LoveStoned/I Think She Knows" begins as an R&B song before segueing into art rock around the five-minute mark."
+The song is composed in the key of F minor and is set in a time signature of common time with a tempo of 120 beats per minute.
+The first part of the song, "LoveStoned", starts with "a boast" and the interlude "I Think She Knows" transitions into "an adoring two-minute love song about someone special".
 The song also includes "human beatbox sounds".
 The musicscape features string arrangements on both songs and includes Timberlake's "famous falsetto".
 In an interview with Rolling Stone, Timberlake admitted that the "drony guitar interlude" featured in "I Think She Knows" was inspired by the alternative rock band Interpol.
 The Guardian's Alexis Petridis said of the unexpected shift in tone, "the sweaty, slap-bass funk vanishes, in favour of vigorously strummed, vaguely Sonic Youth-ish guitars, luscious strings and a gorgeous Kraftwerk-inspired counter-melody."
 Martin Turenne of The Georgia Straight described "LoveStoned" as "a space-age disco track in which he [Timberlake] rhapsodizes about a statuesque goddess who casts a lustfully narcotic spell, leaving him defenceless against her predatory wiles".
 Russell Baillie of The New Zealand Herald reported that the song has a "prowling funk" sound.
-Jon Pareles of The New York Times noted that the sound was similar of recording artist Michael Jackson's 1983 song "Billie Jean".
-Pareles concluded that the track's "pulsating guitar arrangement" were those similar to rock band U2.
+Jon Pareles of The New York Times noted that the sound was similar to recording artist Michael Jackson's 1983 song "Billie Jean".
+Pareles concluded that the track's "pulsating guitar arrangement" was similar to rock band U2.

 Christy Lemire of the Associated Press described the theme of the song as, "Justin sees a gorgeous girl on the floor and longs to bring her back to the VIP Room and/or just cut to the chase and take her directly home".
-Barry Schwartz of Stylus magazine interpreted Timberlake's point of view, citing that "LoveStoned" is "high from sex".
-Cameron Adams of the Herald Sun said that FutureSex/LoveSounds is a "bedroom" album and included "LoveStoned" as part of it.
+Barry Schwartz of Stylus Magazine interpreted Timberlake's point of view, citing that "LoveStoned" is "high from sex".
+Cameron Adams of the Herald Sun said that FutureSex/LoveSounds is a "bedroom" album and includes "LoveStoned" as part of it.
 Turenne concluded that the single is not just a song, "it's the start of an S&M porno script".